 Cystic fibrosis, bronchiectasis, AIDS-associated infections and terminal disease

 Nebuliser systems are used to deliver medications to control the symptoms and the progression of lung disease in people with cystic fibrosis.
 Many types of nebuliser systems are available.
 Nebulisers are used to deliver bronchodilators, corticosteroids and dornase alfa to the lungs of patients with cystic fibrosis.

 - Bronchodilator therapy not only improves airway obstruction but also increases mucociliary clearance of viscous secretions.

 - High-dose corticosteroids are used to minimise airway inflammation in the treatment of bronchial hyperactivity and to reduce the rate of decline of respiratory function.

 - Inhalation of the enzyme dornase alfa reduces sputum viscosity and improves clinical outcomes of people with cystic fibrosis.

 - Regular nebulised antipseudomonal treatment also improves lung function and reduces the frequency of exacerbations of infection in people with cystic fibrosis.

 A patient's ability to use equipment correctly must be assessed before recommending nebulised therapy.
-The actual nebulisers and compressors are not prescribable on the NHS although they can be bought VAT-free.
+The actual nebulisers and compressors are not prescribable on the NHS.
 It is important to select a nebuliser chamber and a compressor which are compatible.
 Access to equipment, servicing, advice and support must also be organised.

 - Nebulisers should be cleaned daily in regular usage and after each use in intermittent use.